bast/wizard-rules/README.md

   - predicted 1 and got 1: 20 + 10 = 30 points
   - predicted 3 and got 3: 20 + 30 = 50 points
   - predicted 7 and got 6: -10 points
+  - predicted 7 and got 5: -20 points
   - predicted 5 and got 6: -10 points